Student Affairs Website Overview

 - Web Forms

 When possible, use a web form to collect information instead of a PDF or Word document.
-We recommend using a Drupal for (which the Communications and Marketing team can create for you) or a Qualtrics form.
+We recommend using a Microsoft Form or a Qualtrics form.

 - Video & Multimedia Content